 But considering the fact that government bodies like the NSA have played a role in creating some of the most popular encryption algorithms, does encrypting your data really keep it secure?
 To answer this question, let’s go over the basics of how encryption works.

-How Does Encryption Protect Your Information?
+How Does Data Encryption Protect Your Online Privacy?

 At its most basic level, encryption is a math equation combined with a secret password or key.

-Let’s use a very basic example.
-Imagine that you send the number 2387 to your friend.
+For example, imagine that you send the number 2387 to your friend.
 You tell him that all you did was multiply two numbers together to get 2387.
 In other words, he knows that you used the following cipher:

 X * Y = Encrypted number